 c.
-Additional disclosure
+Additional disclosures

-- 1) The Company leases its premises under an operating lease agreement entered into in August 2014.
-Payments under the lease commenced in June 2015, and the initial term of the lease will expire in June 2020.
-The Company has exercised its option to extend the lease through June 30, 2025 and has the option to extend the lease for two additional lease periods totaling up to an additional 5 years, each option at a 5% increase to the preceding lease payment amount.
-The monthly lease fee is \$23,000.
-In addition, the Company pays building maintenance charges of \$7,000 per month. - 2) The Company has entered into operating lease agreements in connection with a number of vehicles.
+- The Company leases its premises under an operating lease agreement entered into in August 2014.
+Payments under the lease commenced in June 2015, and the initial term of the lease expired in June 2020.
+The Company has exercised its option to extend the lease through June 30, 2025 and has the option to extend the lease for two additional lease periods totaling up to 5 additional years, each option at a 5% increase to the preceding lease payment amount.
+The monthly lease fee is \$24,000.
+In addition, the Company pays building maintenance charges of \$8,000 per month. - 2) The Company has entered into operating lease agreements in connection with a number of vehicles.
 The lease periods are generally for three years.
-The annual lease fees, linked to the CPI, are \$241,000.
-To secure the terms of the lease agreements, the Company has made certain prepayments to the leasing companies, representing two months of lease payments.
-These amounts have been recorded as prepaid expenses until 2018. - 3) As of December 31, 2019, minimum future rental payments (considering the aforementioned extension periods) under the leases were:
+The annual lease fees, linked to the CPI, are \$275,000.
+To secure the terms of the lease agreements, the Company has prepaid approximately two months of lease payments to the leasing companies.
+These amounts were recorded as prepaid expenses until 2018. - 3) As of December 31, 2020, minimum future rental payments (taking into consideration the aforementioned extension periods) under the leases were as follows: